 But we ended up at one of the city’s other culinary hot spots for dinner: Marché, which is a quick bike ride from the Whiteaker neighborhood.
 Stephanie Pearl Kimmel’s restaurant is a dazzler, with an emphasis on seasonality.
 And if you’re a cocktail nerd like me, it’s also the place where the Godfather of Portland cocktails, Jeffrey Morgenthaler, got his start.
 In fact, Morgenthaler is on record as crediting Pearl Kimmel as the person who first really encouraged him to emphasize technique and method.

 After dinner we headed back to the hotel to take in a show at Eugene’s cultural hub, the Hult Center for the Performing Arts.
-It’s exactly 100 steps from the Hilton, and it hosts performances as diverse as the Hawaiian Slack Key Guitar Festival (March 10), operatic-ballet mash-ups of Sondheim and Bernstein’s “West Side Story” (March 10), and lectures by public radio personas like This American Life’s Ira Glass (April 22).
-After the show let out, we walked over to Doc’s Pad Restaurant & Sports Lounge, an unpretentious sports bar right across the street from the Hult.
+It’s exactly 100 steps from the Hilton, and it has hosted performances as diverse as Hawaiin guitar festivals, operatic-ballet mash-ups and lectures by public radio personas like This American Life’s Ira Glass.
+After our show let out, we walked over to Doc’s Pad Restaurant & Sports Lounge, an unpretentious sports bar right across the street from the Hult.

 Day Two: Albany